humdrum-tools/humdrum-documentation/tool/pitch/index.md

 tied `**kern` notes; the output coincides with the first note of the tie.

-In the default operation, **pitch** outputs non-pitch-related signifiers in addition to the `**pitch` pitch value.
+In the default operation, <span class="tool">pitch</span> outputs non-pitch-related signifiers in addition to the `**pitch` pitch value.
 For example, the `**Tonh` token \"Ges5zzz\" will result in the output \"Gb5zzz\" &mdash; that is, after translating Ges5 to Gb5, the \"zzz\" signifiers are retained in